Cams wear, like bearings and gears. A cam's surface is subject to contact stress as the cam-follower passes over it.

 Metallurgy

 The allowable stress numbers are a function of melting, casting, forging and heat treating practice.
-Hardness, tensile strength, microstructure and cleanliness are some criteria for determining allowable stress numbers.
+Hardness, tensile strength, micro-structure and cleanliness are some criteria for determining allowable stress numbers.
 Allowable stress numbers in this standard are based on 107 cycles, 99 percent reliability and unidirectional loading.

 Residual-Stresses